The-cheeseDOS-Project/cheeseDOS/README.md

 ### Shoutouts
 - Shout out to [rkapl](https://github.com/rkapl) for cheeseLDR!
 - Shout out to [anchored-archer](https://github.com/anchored-archer) for just being a cool person!
+- Shout out to [ImNotJahan](https://github.com/ImNotJahan) for fixing a typo!
+- and Shout out to **YOU!** for visting the cheeseDOS GitHub page!

 It's all about the pentoims!!